 Considering relocating abroad to grind?
 South East Asia is a popular destination.
 Check out these interviews with expat grinders living over there:

-Some players who remained in the US switched to grinding DFS, as there are many similarities when it comes to poker vs sports betting.
+Some players who remained in the US switched to trading bitcoin or forex, as there are many similarities when it comes to poker vs trading.